abdnh/math-eval/README.md

 - Explore more algorithms for mathematical expression parsing
 - Rust version
 - Use an arbitrary-precision arithmetic library to save myself from headaches
+- Maybe do not just assume all operators are left-associative.
+Right now, `2^2^3` is interprted as `(2^2)^3`, which can be confusing.
+Related: https://codeplea.com/exponentiation-associativity-options